pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ### Wiring up the control pads
 From here on, these values will be updated whenever the user interacts with one of the control pads.
 We'll use a simplified version of the code for this tutorial, to get the full picture have a look [here](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/pad.js)

 First off, let's start with some basic interactions.
-Every time the user touches a pad, we want to set `moving` or `shooting` to `true` and back to `false` again once the touch ends:
+Every time the user touches a pad, we want to set `moving` or `shooting` to `true` and back to `false` again as soon as the touch ends.
+Use an `area` variable.

 ```javascript
 var area = $( '.area' );